 Emergency: Activate firefly, deploy green (or brown) star cluster, get your wank sock out of your ruck and stand by ’til we come get you.

-Chris Hernandez Mad Duo Chris, seen here on patrol in Afghanistan, may just be the crustiest member of the eeeee-LITE writin’ team here at Breach-Bang-Clear.
+About the Author: Chris Hernandez, seen here on patrol in Afghanistan, may just be the crustiest member of the eeeee-LITE writin’ team here at Breach-Bang-Clear.
 He is a veteran of both the Marine Corps and the Army National Guard who served in Iraq and Afghanistan.
 He is also a veteran police officer of two decades who spent a long (and eye-opening) deployment as part of a UN police mission in Kosovo.
-He is the author of White Flags & Dropped Rifles – the Real Truth About Working With the French Army and The Military Within the Military as well as the modern military fiction novels Line in the Valley, Proof of Our Resolve and Safe From the War.
+He is the author of Tacos Are Racist, Females in the Infantry – Yes Actually, The Military Within the Military, and several other delightfully opinionated bloviations.
+He has also penned several modern military fiction novels, including Line in the Valley, Proof of Our Resolve and Safe From the War.
 When he isn’t groaning about a change in the weather and snacking on Osteo Bi-Flex he writes on his own blog.
-You can find his author page here on Tactical 16.
+You can find his author page right here on Amazon.